 The Fifth District covers a wide swath of Virginia.
 Yet from Warrenton to Charlottesville through the communities of Southside to Danville, the key to inclusive economic prosperity remains the same: entrepreneurs and small businesses driving bottom-up job creation and economic growth.
 I know this to be true from my time working with technology startups, where I learned about many of the challenges facing new businesses.
 Twenty-five percent of employees in the Fifth District work for businesses with fewer than 20 employees—well above the national average.

 Let’s ensure folks have the tools they need to build a better future for themselves and their communities.
 That means expanding access to high-speed broadband, strengthening wireless networks, investing in workforce development, and reforming the tax code to provide lasting relief to working families and small businesses.
+You can read my full plan for economic development across the Fifth District here.

 A health care system that provides every American with access to affordable, quality care